wasd-tech/fluxgym-rocm/README.md

 You can easily add more to the supported models list by editing the [models.yaml](models.yaml) file.
 If you want to share some interesting base models, please send a PR.

 ---
-Now it works on AMD HIP/ROCm?
-This need more tests but I actually manage to create something.

 ## Install Manually